surajrajagopal/go-concepts/README.md

 cap - The capacity of the slice is the number of elements in the underlying array starting from the index from which the slice is created.

+       It indicates the maximum number of elements these structures can hold before they need to allocate more memory.

+       The capacity of a slice is the number of elements in the underlying array, counting from the first element in the slice to the end of the array.

 Formula Calculate len and cap :

 length of newly created slice = (end–start)